amirzeevi/sudoku_js/README.md

 This is a sudoku game and a board generator in javascript. the board can be changed to a bigger or smaller size.
-This is just for self pracice.
+This is just for self practice.